 • Amount of data transferred: ISPs can track the total data sent and received.
 The specific data or sites visited remain invisible.

-• Connection to the VPN server: ISPs can discover you are using a VPN server.
+• Connection to the VPN server: ISPs can discover that you are using a VPN server.
 They can detect the IP address of the VPN server but not the exact websites or services you access.

 • Duration of your connection: ISPs can record the start and finish of your VPN connection.
 They are capable of noticing when you establish a link to the VPN server and when you finish using it.